Kottar

 In the modern day, Kottar is the main commodities market area of Kanyakumari District.
 The main railway station of Nagercoil, the Nagercoil Junction is at Kottar.
 The only Government Ayurveda Medical College in Tamilnadu state is also at Kottar.

 History

 The history of Kottar stretches way back to the Sangam period.
-Thirugnyana Sambandhar, who lived in the 7th century A.D., portrays about the natural beauty, business resources and the specialized art of Kottar in his ‘Thirukkottaaru Padhigam’, a part of ‘Dhevaaram’.
+Thirugnyana Sambandhar, who lived in the 7th century A.D., portrays the natural beauty, business resources and the specialized art of Kottar in his ‘Thirukkottaaru Padhigam’, a part of ‘Dhevaaram’.
 He starts it with ‘Suchindrum Thalapuraanam’, which also mentions the Kottar name reason.
 In the literature "Pandi Kovai" of the 8th century, it is mentioned that, Ninraseer Nedumaaran, a Pandian king who lived during the period of Thirugnyana Sambandhar, invaded Kottar and conquered it.
 Consequently, he earned the title 'Kotaaru Azhitha Kon.'